waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 | --- |
 | **token** <br /> An opaque string that represents an authorization to access cloud resources.
 Tokens might be revoked at any time and are valid for a finite duration. |

-For more information about formatting glossary entries and definitions, see [Glossaries].
+For more information about formatting glossary entries and definitions, see [Glossaries](a-l-style-guidelines.md#glossaries).

 ### <a name="cap-figures"></a>Figures
 Use [sentence-style capitalization](#cap-sentence-style) for figure titles, text callouts within figures, and for legends associated with a figure.